 Yet, this does not mean that some pollsters cannot be biased or collude to cook the results.

 Two of the most popular pollsters in Kenya are Infotrak and Ipsos Synovate.
 They often churn out opinion polls in Kenya on certain key political issues.
-Politicians enjoy and hate the polls by these two bodies in equal measure.
+Politicians enjoy and hate the polls from these two bodies in equal measure.

 For example, the Star Newspaper reported a furious response by State House communication team on a poll by Infotrack.
 The poll indicated that President Uhuru would only get 44.5% of the votes in the first round and was therefore likely to face a runoff.
 In response, State House Director of Communications Munyori Buku had this to say,

 Angela Ambitho (Infotrak CEO) is the queen of opinion poll propaganda.
 Just before the election season kicks in, she is recalled to position and re-position presidential aspirants and political parties.
 She has been in the game since 2007 and this time round, the schemes and the conspiracies are no different.

 Politicians see opinion polls in Kenya as propaganda